 You searched for: “cryonics

-1. Any of several medical techniques that use cold for therapeutic purposes; such as, using ice to deaden pain.
+1. Any of several medical techniques that use cold for therapeutic purposes: Dr. Hathaway used the procedure of cryonics by using ice to deaden the pain that Judy was suffering from.

 The scientific theory underlying cryonics is theoretical or hypothetical and controversial, and there is a great deal of disagreement about its ethical implications.